Plaka, Athens is one of the most touristic districts in the Greek capital. However, this area is so charming that it is quickly forgiven.

 Psaras Fishermen’s Tavern

-To Kafeneio is a popular local taverna that, despite its central location, has somehow escaped the eyes of most tourists that come to Plaka.
+To Kafeneio is a popular local taverna.
+Despite its central location, To Kafeneio has somehow escaped the eyes of most tourists that come to Plaka.

-To Kafeneio is particularly cozy in the winter months when patrons can sink down into one of the old leather armchairs with a warm glass of oinomelo (honey wine) next to the open fireplace.
+To Kafeneio is particularly pleasant in the winter months.
+At this time, patrons can sink down into one of the old leather armchairs with a warm glass of oinomelo (honey wine) next to the open fireplace.

 Scholarchio is a bustling Plaka taverna that sits hidden away down one of the alleyways that veer off from Plaka’s main streets.
 The restaurant and the piazza outside it are perpetually crowded with locals.

 Accommodation Options In and Around Plaka

-However, so too is the certain je ne sais quoi that a lot of the hotels here have – often designed in unique and quirky styles that are a far cry from your typical “cookie-cutter” hotel rooms.
+However, so too is the certain je ne sais quoi that a lot of the hotels here have.
+A lot are designed in unique and quirky styles.
+They are a far cry from your typical “cookie-cutter” hotel rooms.

 New Hotel Athens

-Art pieces in the rooms and communal areas display Athens street photography, and the fine marble, walnut woods, and exquisite fabrics that make up the rooms have been sourced and designed in different parts of Greece.
+Art pieces in the rooms and communal areas display Athens street photography.
+Fine marble, walnut woods, and exquisite fabrics make up the rooms and have been sourced and designed in different parts of Greece.